Pirates rout Marlins 11-0 to stop 7-game slide

 Moran’s three-run shot in the seventh increased Pittsburgh’s lead to 8-0.
 The former Marlins No. 1 draft pick drove Jeff Bigham’s fastball over the wall in left-center for his 10th homer.

+“We have a lot of guys that can get on base,” Moran said.
+“When I’m in the five-hole guys are in scoring position and it’s a chance to drive in runs.

+“We needed it.
+We came out and had a really good game to get it rolling now.”

-Jose Osuna connected for his second pinch-hit homer of the season in the eighth, a two-run drive off Jarlin Garcia.
+José Osuna connected for his second pinch-hit homer of the season in the eighth, a two-run drive off Jarlin Garcia.

+“The big bang late from Osuna was an exclamation point.
+Good hitting from top to bottom,” Pittsburgh manager Clint Hurdle said.

 Three relievers pitched the final three innings for the Pirates.